 see a Uveitis specialist

 Michelle Tarver, M.D. specializes in diagnosing and treating ocular inflammation, including uveitis.
 She has the knowledge, skills, and experience necessary to determine your proper treatment and ensure you get the quality care you need.
-If you believe you may have uveitis, we encourage you to schedule an examination with Solomon Eye Physicians and Surgeons right away.
+If you believe you may have uveitis, we encourage you to schedule an examination with Solomon Eye Physicians & Surgeons right away.